Aimen20/AgenticRAG/README.md

-This project a demonstrates RAG architecture using Gemini, LlamaIndex and Qdrant.
+This project a demonstrates Multimodal RAG architecture using Gemini, LlamaIndex and Qdrant.
 It highlights an agentic workflow to decide which action to take next.
 # Key Features:

 **Agentic Framework:** Gemini to think and take actions